Custom Packaging

 Custom retail bag specifications buyers should lock in first

 Before you ask for quotes, lock in the specs.
 Not later.
 Not “roughly.”
 I mean exact bag size, material, thickness, handle style, print colors, and quantity.
-Custom retail bags with logo wholesale quotes can look wildly different when one supplier assumes a 12 x 16 x 4 inch bag and another quotes 10 x 13 x 3 inches.
-Those are not the same bag.
-The material usage, carton count, and freight weight change immediately.
+Custom Retail Bags with logo wholesale quotes can look wildly different when one supplier assumes a 12 x 16 x 4 inch bag and another quotes 10 x 13 x 3 inches.
+Those are not the same bag, and the difference in board stock, foil, and printing plates is enough to move your landed cost by 15%.

 Custom retail bags with logo wholesale pricing and MOQ